A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The operator of multiplication by the variable

-Let $V$ be the matrix whose $(n,k)$ entry is the Taylor coefficient of $t^k$ in the polynomial $v_n(t)$.
+Let $\{ v_k \}$ be the Newton basis associated with a sequence $x_0,x_1,x_2,\ldots$ as defined in (3.3), and let $V$ be the matrix whose $(n,k)$ entry is the Taylor coefficient of $t^k$ in the polynomial $v_n(t)$.
 The entries of the inverse matrix $V^{-1}$ are the complete homogeneous symmetric polynomials of the nodes $x_j$, that is,